 Rich people avoid overspending.
 Just because they could throw down half a million dollars for a brand new car doesn’t mean they do.
 The wealthy invest their time in comparison shopping and negotiation, getting the best deals for their dollars and saving more money than they spend.
-They develop reasonable budgets, and stick to them.
+They develop reasonable budgets with a service like Personal Capital, and stick to them.

 10. Take Long Lunches